andrea-del-sarto/overpass-turbo_query_explorer/README.md

 # Overpass-Turbo Query Explorer
 Overpass-Turbo Query Explorer is a web interface for exploring, filtering, and viewing Overpass queries for OpenStreetMap.
-The project want to easily manage collections of OSM queries and run them directly on [Overpass-Turbo](https://overpass-turbo.eu/).
+The project want to easily manage collections of queries and run them directly on [Overpass-Turbo](https://overpass-turbo.eu/).

 ## Documentation
 - [Overpass API](http://www.overpass-api.de/)